 A course can satisfy only one general education category.

 Each major can provide students with a statement about how a student majoring in that area will formally acquire computing and writing skills.
-Students should contact their faculty advisers for current information.
+Students should contact their faculty advisors for current information.

 *Transfer students who have completed 12 credit hours or more of courses at a college or university after receiving their high school diplomas are exempt from the IC requirement.